yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

-In order to prevent "cross-protocol" attacks resulting from failure to ensure that a message intended for use in one protocol cannot be mistaken for a message for use in another protocol, servers should strictly enforce the behaviour prescribed in Section 3.2 of {{!RFC7301}}: "In the event that the server supports no protocols that the client advertises, then the server SHALL respond with a fatal `no_application_protocol` alert."
+In order to prevent "cross-protocol" attacks resulting from failure to ensure that a message intended for use in one protocol cannot be mistaken for a message for use in another protocol, servers should strictly enforce the behavior prescribed in Section 3.2 of {{!RFC7301}}: "In the event that the server supports no protocols that the client advertises, then the server SHALL respond with a fatal `no_application_protocol` alert."
 It is also RECOMMENDED that clients abort the handshake if the server acknowledges the ALPN extension,